MaxKinny/TabRecSet/README.md

 # TabRecSet
-A large scale camera-taken table detection and recognition dataset.
+A large scale camera-taken dataset for table detection and recognition tasks.